WoerglCoin/woerglcoin/README.md

 out collectively by the network.
 Woerglcoin is also the name of the open source software which enables the use of this currency.

-Woerglcoin is a currency that is designed on the basis of Woergl freemoney which caused an economic boost in 1932 in the town Woergl in Austria during a world wide Time of recession.
+Woerglcoin is a currency that is designed on the basis of Woergl freemoney which caused an economic boost in 1932 in the town Woergl in Austria during a phase of world wide recession.

 License
 -------